-- 1. Press fCLEAR REG. - 2.
-Key in the amount of the first cash flow then press [9] CFo.
+- 1. Press f CLEAR REG. - 2.
+Key in the amount of the first cash flow then press 9 CFo.
 This initial amount is the difference between the initial loan amount and any payments received at closing time.
-Observe the sign convention: positive for cash received and negative for cash paid out. - 3.
-Key in the amount of the first cash flow then press G CFj.
-Then key in the number of times that cash flow occurs then press G Nj.

-- 4. Key in OgCFi then the number of advance payments minus one.
-Then press gNi. - 5.
-Key in the residual then press 9 CFi.
-Then press f IRR to solve for periodic yield.
+Observe the sign convention: positive for cash received and negative for cash paid out. - Key in Og CF1 then the number of advance payments minus one.
+Then press g Ni. - 5.
+Key in the residual then press G(CF).
+Then press f(IRR) to solve for periodic yield.